saylesss88/privacy-book/src/arch/hardening_arch.md

 Reboot, and run `sudo aa-enabled`, and `sudo aa-status`.
 You should see many profiles in enforce mode.

+### Switching an app from unconfined mode to enforce

+- First, ensure a profile exists

 Check AppArmor log messages:

 Each time AppArmor denies applications from doing something potentially harmful